Jeetendra: 1980–1990: Widespread success

 In 1984, Jeetendra appeared in Tohfa which was a remake of Sobhan Babu starrer Telugu superhit Devatha.
-Tohfa like the original opened to excellent response and emerged a blockbuster as well as the highest earner of 1984.
-This was followed by hits in Maqsad and Qaidi, the same year.
+Tohfa like the original opened to excellent response and emerged a blockbuster as well as the highest-earner of the year.
+This was followed by hits in Maqsad and Qaidi later that year.
 1985 also proved to be a big year for Jeetendra with four of his films emerging commercial successes, these were - Haqeeqat, Balidaan, Pataal Bhairavi and Sanjog.
 The following year, he added one more blockbuster in his kitty with K. Bapayya's family drama Swarag Se Sunder co-starring Mithun Chakraborty, Jaya Prada and Padmini Kolhapure.
 He also worked with Dilip Kumar in K. Raghavendra Rao's actioner Dharm Adhikari.
 Despite the presence of some of the biggest stars of the time, the film failed to live up to the expectations and ended up as an average fare.
 After the underperformance of Dharm Adhikari, he reunited with T. Rama Rao for Dosti Dushmani alongside Rajinikanth and Rishi Kapoor, which emerged a box office hit.
 He also appeared in the successful films Ghar Sansar, Sadaa Suhagan and Locket and did a guest appearance in the superhit Jaal, the same year.

 In 1987, Jeetendra played the lead in Rakesh Roshan's directional debut Khudgarz.
 The film proved to be a superhit and established Roshan's career as a director.
 The same year, he delivered two more commercial successes with Sindoor (in which he had a small role) and Insaaf Ki Pukar.
 Following a string of critical and commercial failures for the next two years, in 1990, Jeetendra starred in Raj N. Sippy's actioner Thanedaar alongside Jaya Prada, Sanjay Dutt and Madhuri Dixit.
 The film backed up with chartbuster music went on to become a superhit venture at the box office.
 Apart from Thanedaar, his other commercially successful films that year, included Souten Ki Beti, Mera Pati Sirf Mera Hai, Sheshnaag, Agneekaal and Amiri Garibi.